Natasha Bedingfield: 2018–present: Roll with Me

 Bedingfield released a new record, "Let Go" with Nestea on 17 March 2018.
 She signed a record deal with Linda Perry's record label We Are Hear in the same year.
 Bedingfield co-wrote the song "Black Sky" with Kimbra for her 2018 album Primal Heart.
-In July 2019, Bedingfield announced that her fourth studio album and first studio release in nearly nine years, Roll with Me, is scheduled for release on 30 August 2019.
+In July 2019, Bedingfield announced that her fourth studio album and first studio release in nearly nine years, Roll with Me, which was released on 30 August 2019.
 Before the announcement, she had released the song "Roller Skate" as the album's lead single on 19 July and was preceded by its second single "Kick It".
+In 2022 she featured as the opening act for Lewis Capaldi.
+In 2023, the song "Unwritten" featured in the film Anyone But You, which generated renewed interest in the song.
+She performed the song together with stars of the movie, Sydney Sweeney and Glen Powell, at the People's Choice Awards.

+Bedingfield collaborated on the Other Girl Version of "Alibi", with Ella Henderson and Rudimental; the single was released on 5 April 2024.
+In August 2024, Bedingfield performed for the British athletes at the Paris Olympics together with Cat Burns.

+After loan player Jaidon Anthony had sung “Unwritten” at his initiation ahead of the 2024/25 season, the first team players for EFL Championship side Burnley F.C. adopted the song to help motivate them on match days.
+Having gained promotion Bedingfield made a surprise appearance on the Turf Moor pitch following the final game of the season on 3 May 2025 to perform the song, followed by “These Words”, to an appreciative crowd.

 Philanthropy

 Bedingfield has donated time and money to organisations such as the Global Angels, an international children's charity founded by her mother, Molly Bedingfield.
 She became associated with the organisation in 2006 and said she hoped to help "people around the world, particularly children, who live in conditions that would horrify us".

-Bedingfield is now an ambassador for Global Angels, and in November 2006 she visited India for three weeks in support of the charity.
+Bedingfield is now an ambassador for Global Angels; in November 2006 she visited India for three weeks in support of the charity.
 She visited an orphanage in Kolkata and a refugee camp for former child prostitutes in Mumbai to learn more about the situation and the conditions in these areas.
 Bedingfield later expressed her shock at what she had witnessed.
 Video diaries filmed during her trip were posted on her official website in early 2007.
 She is also an advocate for Stop the Traffik, a global coalition which works to end human trafficking and a member of the (RED) campaign.
 In a 2008 rockumentary, Call+Response, headed by Justin Dillon, Bedingfield performed acoustic versions of "Unwritten" and "Soulmate" in support of the film's cause: a movement against modern slavery and human trafficking.